Zum Inhalt springen

 The next day had fair weather and we moved up to the Korona Hotel, at just under 4000 meters.
 The idea was to stay there as long as possible to acclimatize.
 A local group told us the hut was "absolutely uninhabitable" and filled with trash.
 We figured it couldn't be that bad and didn't have a choice anyways as we had left tents in Bishkek.
 We woke early and followed the climbers' trail up to the hut.
 Arriving early, we found that the hut was indeed full of trash, but it was habitable.
 Either that or the fact that the walls were covered in porn helped convince us staying there wouldn't be too bad.
 Korona Hotel was a Soviet dream come true...or something like it.
 It seemed there were several sleeping bags, but not enough gear for more than three people.
 Given the amount of trash left about the hut, we figured the gear couldn't belong to anybody on the mountain.
 It was clear somebody would have slept there and left so much filth to come back to (or so we thought).
 We naively figured we might get the hut to ourselves.
 We stashed gear and went for a quick venture up towards Korona to see how the elevation treated us.

-The turns were crunchy and elevation difficult, but it what we came here for.
+The turns were crunchy and elevation difficult, but it was what we came here for.
 We settled into an afternoon around the hut melting water and preparing for the evening.
 At about 1700, we noticed a group of ten coming up the mountain towards the hut.
 Turns out they were the same group that told us the hut was filled with trash and was "absolutely uninhabitable".
 Oh well.
 We could be friendly and make it work.
 Then around 1900, another group of six arrived from the mountain.
 They were the ones that had left the hut full of trash.
 Though pleasant to chat with and headed down, they refused to go farther that night.
 We had 22 people crammed into an area no bigger than an average hotel room.
 Spirits remained remarkably high considering it was standing room only.
 Sleeping outside without a shelter sounded rough, but being crammed into that space with ten people waking up at 3AM for a summit bid sounded pretty bad too.
 We opted for the surprise bivy at 4000 meters.
 We took what we needed from the hut and doubled up on melatonin doses before laying down on our space blankets intended only for emergency.
 It would be a cold night, but at least it wasn't snowing.

 At about 3AM, I woke to feel snow hitting my face.
 Not just the occasional flurry from the wind, but consistent, driving snow.
 Things had gone from not ideal to downright miserable very quickly.
-I curled up in my sleeping bag, hoping it was a bad dream.
+I curled in my sleeping bag, hoping it was a bad dream.
 Everyone else had similar experiences, and we all pretended to sleep until daybreak.
 The minute we got first light, we quickly packed our gear, and made a break for civilization.
 The logistical ease we had in Bishkek was very misleading of how things were going to go in the mountains.

 Back in Bishkek we regrouped and agreed it was time to head for Karakol.
 Our main objective there was the imposing and unskiied face of the 5130m Djigit Peak.
 This time we were going to be more prepared.
 In addition to all the usual necessities, we found Lenin himself at a bar.
 We negotiated for a while with him until eventually he ensured our success with a written agreement sanctioning our trip to Karakol.
 Unfortunately, Lenin likes to drink vodka, so we all brought a healthy hangover with us for the ten hour car ride to Karakol.
 We arrived in the town of Karakol in late afternoon and made straight for the poorly maintained dirt road leading up Karakol Valley.
 As our luck would have it a fairly intense thunderstorm sat on us for the next several hours, and brought steady rain that lasted until morning.
 Having tents and gear completely stashed, we opted to sleep in the car rather than get gear soaked.
 It was a long night.